databrickslabs/cicd-templates/README.md

 ```bash
 pip install cookiecutter
 ```
 - Create new project using cookiecutter template.
-Notice the environment name and profile name:
+Please note that the profile should exist in your `~/.databrickscfg`:
 ```
 cookiecutter https://github.com/databrickslabs/cicd-templates --checkout dbx
 ```